Norway: Economy

 The egalitarian values of Norwegian society have kept the wage difference between the lowest paid worker and the CEO of most companies as much less than in comparable western economies.
 This is also evident in Norway's low Gini coefficient.

 The state has large ownership positions in key industrial sectors, such as the strategic petroleum sector (Equinor), hydroelectric energy production (Statkraft), aluminium production (Norsk Hydro), the largest Norwegian bank (DNB), and telecommunication provider (Telenor).
 Through these big companies, the government controls approximately 30% of the stock values at the Oslo Stock Exchange.
 When non-listed companies are included, the state has even higher share in ownership (mainly from direct oil licence ownership).
 Norway is a major shipping nation and has the world's sixth largest merchant fleet, with 1,412 Norwegian-owned merchant vessels.

 By referendums in 1972 and 1994, Norwegians rejected proposals to join the European Union (EU).
 However, Norway, together with Iceland and Liechtenstein, participates in the European Union's single market through the European Economic Area (EEA) agreement.
 The EEA Treaty between the European Union countries and the EFTA countries—transposed into Norwegian law via "EØS-loven"—describes the procedures for implementing European Union rules in Norway and the other EFTA countries.
 Norway is a highly integrated member of most sectors of the EU internal market.
 Some sectors, such as agriculture, oil and fish, are not wholly covered by the EEA Treaty.
 Norway has also acceded to the Schengen Agreement and several other intergovernmental agreements among the EU member states.

 The country is richly endowed with natural resources including petroleum, hydropower, fish, forests, and minerals.
-Large reserves of petroleum and natural gas were discovered in the 1960s, which led to a boom in the economy.
+Large reserves of petroleum and natural gas were discovered in the 1960s, which led to an economic boom.
 Norway has obtained one of the highest standards of living in the world in part by having a large amount of natural resources compared to the size of the population.
 In 2011, 28% of state revenues were generated from the petroleum industry.

-Norway is the first country which banned cutting of trees (deforestation), in order to prevent rain forests from vanishing.
-The country declared its intention at the UN Climate Summit in 2014, alongside Great Britain and Germany.
-Crops that are typically linked to forests' destruction are timber, soy and palm oil, while beef is also damaging.
-Now Norway has to find a new way to provide these essential products without exerting negative influence on its environment.
+Norway was the first country to ban deforestation, with a view to preventing its rain forests from vanishing.
+The country declared its intention at the UN Climate Summit in 2014 alongside Great Britain and Germany.